The Safest and Most Dangerous Places in Maryland: Crime Maps and Statistics

 The Cost of Crime™ in Maryland

-The total projected cost of crime in Maryland for 2025 is $3,407,743,205.
-This translates to approximately $531 per resident and $1,428 per household.
-On average, crime-related costs account for 1.0% of the median household income in Maryland.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Maryland for 2025 is $3,407,743,205, about $531 per resident and $1,428 per household.
+That equals 1.0% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 52.8%